 - referral assessment services - allowing specialist clinicians to review referral information before an appointment is booked

 Who we are

-The Data Protection Officer is the named individual within an organisation that is responsible for GDPR regulations.
+The Data Protection Officer is the named individual within an organisation who is responsible for GDPR regulations.
 For NHS Digital, the named Data Protection Officer is Kevin Willis.
-His team can be contacted at email@example.com.
+The team can be contacted at firstname.lastname@example.org.